vaimo/magento-composer-installer/README.md

 # Magento Composer Installer

-This is a fork of the [Magento Composer Installer](https://github.com/magento-hackathon/magento-composer-installer) repo that provides support for Magento 2 components (modules, themes, or language packages).
+This is a fork of the [Magento Composer Installer](https://github.com/magento-hackathon/magento-composer-installer) repo that provides support for Magento 2 components (modules, themes, language packages, libraries and components).

 ## Usage